 “There are tens of millions of active groups on Facebook.
 When people find the right one, it often becomes the most meaningful part of how they use Facebook.
 And today, more than 400 million people on Facebook belong to a group that they find meaningful,” the company said in a blog post.
 “With this in mind, we’re rolling out a fresh new design for Facebook that’s simpler and puts your communities at the centre.
 We’re also introducing new tools that will help make it easier for you to discover and engage with groups of people who share your interests.”

-The redesign also aims to help people expand their social circles, as a new feature called Meet New Friends will also be introduced which will connect strangers who have something (like a school or employer) in common.
+The redesign also aims to help people expand their social circles on social media, as a new feature called Meet New Friends will also be introduced which will connect strangers who have something (like a school or employer) in common.

 Facebook has said that integrating Meet New Friends into its new groups’ design will help people who may have a shared online interest and real-world connection that means they can connect in the real world.